Being breast awarePatient Information Leaflet

-The following organisations offer advice and practical support for people concerned about or living with breast cancer;
+The following organisations can also offer advice and practical support for people concerned about or living with breast cancer;

 NHS Choices – Information from the National Health Service on conditions, treatments, local services and healthy living

 Breast Cancer Now – Patient support, helpline and prosthesis fitting service